Saturday, October 28, 2017

 The New Commissions Program is made possible by the Trust for Mutual Understanding; National Endowment for the Arts; Jerome Foundation; Ruth Ivor Foundation; and the Milton and Sally Avery Foundation.
 Support has also been provided by: Commissioners’ Circle leaders Elaine Goldman, Richard Massey, Jeffery Larsen and Joseph Bolduc; Commissioners’ Circle supporters John and Andrea Nylund and David Solo; and Commissioners’ Circle members Nader Ansary, Rob Colangelo, Don Erenberg, Roya Khadjavi-Heidari, Mary Lapides, Eric Nylund, Leslie Ruff, Steve Shane, and Diana Wege.

-Special Project Support kindly provided by Pro-Ject Audio Systems, Residency Unlimited, Czech Republic Ministry of Culture, and Lagunitas Brewing Company.
+Special Project Support kindly provided by Residency Unlimited, Czech Center New York, Czech Republic Ministry of Culture, Denise Penizzotto, and Patrice Yourdon.